 Here, $\overline{z} \in \{ \shortRate,\ \intensity_I, \ \intensity_C\}$ and $z \in \{\shortRate,\ I,\ C\}$.
 Furthermore, $b_{z}(u)$, $\mu_{z}(t, u)$, and $M_{z}(t, u)$ are deterministic quantities.
 Respectively, $y_{z}(t,u)$ and $Y_{z}(t,u)$ are stochastic and integrated stochastic processes, with $\condExp{y_{z}(t,u)}{t} = \condExp{Y_{z}(t,u)}{t} = 0$.

 We introduce a dependence between the credit and IR processes through correlated Brownian increments in $y_{z}(t,u)$, as in~\cite{GarciaMunoz201312}, rather than using a copula, as in~\cite{BrigoPallaviciniPapatheodorou201107}.
 For IR derivatives, the main WWR driver will be the dependence between the funding spread and the IR exposure~\cite{ZwaardGrzelakOosterlee202210}.
 Hence, we choose to work with independent defaults of the counterparties $I$ and $C$.
+This will slightly restrict correlations between the other risk factors for the correlation matrix to remain symmetric positive definite.
 Survival probabilities can be factorized due to this independent default assumption, which we will use in Section~\ref{sec:fvaEquation}.

 The correlation assumptions can also be formulated in terms of the Brownian motions $\brownian_z(t)$ of the stochastic processes:

 Correlations $\corr_{\shortRate,z}$, $z \in \{I,\ C\}$, can be calibrated to historical data or can be mapped to alternative data in the case of illiquid counterparties~\cite{Green201511}.
 The latter correlation, $\corr_{I,C}$, is zero due to the independent default assumption.